IATI/iati-account-docs/docs/manage_organisation_users.rst

 * **Admin** - this is the highest permission level.
 In addition to editor permissions, admins can approve new users to join the organisation and set user permission levels.
 They can also update the public visibility of their organisation's data files.

-Admin users can change other users' permission levels at any time via their organisation's page.
+Admins can change another user's role at any time via their organisation's page.

-To do this, click on the user's "role" that you want to change and select a new option from the dropdown menu:
+To do this, select a new option from the 'role' column dropdown menu for the intended user:

 .. figure:: images/change_user_role.png
     :width: 100 %
     :align: center
     :alt: Select from one of the "role" dropdown menu options to change a user's permissions

-Remember to save this to ensure the change takes effect:
+Remember to save to ensure the change takes effect:

 .. figure:: images/save_user_role.png
     :width: 100 %